yatharthb97/yatharthb97.github.io/content/classnotes/week5.md

 + Hertwig "long-axis" rule states that cells prefer to divide perpendicular to the long axis of the mitotic spindle.

 + Polarity oscillations maintains tissue architecture.

+---

+<center> Day 2 </center>

+---

+# Tublin Cytoskeleton/ Centrosomes (general principles)

+<center> Mónica Bettencourt Dias</center>

++ All functions of the cell kind of depend on the cytoskeleton.
++ Tublins: are the functional building blocks.
++ Filament polarity largely determines the complex structure of cells and its polaritty.
++ Microtubles direct vesicle trafficked by acting as tracks for motor proteins.
+Golgi and lysosomes move towards minus ends while secretory vescicles move towards at the plus end.

++ You have motor proteins moving across this polar track:

+  + Dyneins:
+  + Kinesins:

++ Dybamic Instability is driven by GTP hydrolysis.
+GTP units like to be straight but the GDP units like to be curved.

++ Cellular factors regulate Dynamc Instability: Cyclines and Cdks also change the structure of the cytoskeleton dynamics.

++ **Aggregation follows bulk polymerization dynamics.**

++ The cell controls where polymers from using nucleating factors.

++ Centrosomes contains $\gamma$-tublin which acts as nucleating sites for Tublin filamentation.

++ Henneguy-Lenhossek hypothesis: Centrosomes can form spindles as well as flagella.
+They also form cilia.

++ Most human cells have cellia, hence, problems with cillia results in a myriad of seemingly unconnected pathologies.
+Like Retinal degeneration, Kidney Cysts, Cognitive defects.

++ Cillia Assembly: The centrosomes goes to the membrane and starts assembling a microtuble structure called the **Cillium**.

++ Centrioles are not **necessary** for cell division.
+Cell divisions can happen without it.
+Many organism families have dropped it altogether.

++ A centrosome has two centrioles.

++ Chromosomes can also nucleate microtubles, hence, centrosoles are redundant for cell division.

++ Human/Mice Cells need Centrioles for cell division.

++ Kinesisns can also bind together to focus microtuble spindles.

++ More than one centrosome can cause a variety of cancers because they can interfere during cell division and cause aneuploidy.

++ Cells adapt to multiple centrosomes by clustering them, especially cancer cells.

++ > Senior IGC Fellow: Pedro

++ Bacteria have something similar to Actin and Tubilin.

++ Cancer Centrosomes & Cancer Mitosis

+  + Asymetric cell division

+  + Aneuploidy

+  + Increased/Decreased  signalling plateform

+  + Increased Microtuble directed polarization

+  + >  Altered Rho GTPhase activity andd Altered Focal adhesion turnover